gokulmInfy/m2x-launchpad-energia/README.md

 2. Obtain your _Master Key_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
 3. Create your first [Data Source Blueprint](https://m2x.att.com/blueprints) and copy its _Feed ID_.
 4. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).
-5. Obtain an Arduino with built in wifi or ethernet, or a separate wifi or ethernet shield and [set it up](http://arduino.cc/en/Guide/HomePage).
-These docs were written for an [__Arduino Uno__](http://arduino.cc/en/Main/arduinoBoardUno) with a wifi or ethernet shield but the instructions can be adapted for other Arduino models.
+5. Obtain a TI Tiva C Series Launchpad, either with built in ethernet or with a wifi BoosterPack, and [set it up](http://www.ti.com/lit/ug/spmu296/spmu296.pdf).
+These docs were written for [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) with [SimpleLink™ Wi-Fi CC3000 BoosterPack](http://www.ti.com/tool/cc3000boost), and [Tiva C Series EK-TM4C1294XL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c1294xl.html#tabs) boards.

 Please consult the [M2X glossary](https://m2x.att.com/developer/documentation/glossary) if you have questions about any M2X specific terms.

 How to Install the library
 ==========================

+This library is designed for use with the [Energia IDE](http://energia.nu).
+Directions for installing and configuring the IDE can be found [here](http://energia.nu/Guide_index.html).

 This library depends on [jsonlite](https://github.com/citrusbyte/jsonlite), the installation steps are as follows: